 But do remember that your involvement in your child’s education does not end when this meeting is over.
 You have the right to call an ARD meeting at any point should you feel like the IEP needs to be revisited.
 Of course, you can always request a general teacher conference to discuss issues, but this need not be a full ARD meeting unless the IEP needs discussing.

 You are your child’s most important advocate.
 Working cooperatively with the school will help your child have a good school year and make the progress that everyone is hoping for.

 Commonly used special education terms:

-This guide to special education law may help you as you begin, or continue, to traverse the special education system and advocate for your child.
+This guide to special education law may help you as you begin, or continue, to navigate the special education system and advocate for your child.
 Knowledge of the law will help you feel more comfortable working with the school system to help ensure the best education possible for your child.

-You might want to check out 10 Quick Tips for a Great School Year before you go.
 If you found this post helpful, please share it with your friends and pin it to your favorite Pinterest board.